 \subsection{Machine learning}

-\textbf{Recursive feature selection with cross validation} was used in all combinations of features and regression algorithms.
-The algorithm can be summarized as follows: \begin{enumerate} \item obtain stratified test-train split on the data-set, \item on the train split, perform stratified cross-validation grid search to fit regressor on each of the candidate scalar descriptors, \item identify scalar descriptor that results in the model with the best score on the test split, \item add it to selection vector and remove from the candidate vector, \item for each remaining scalar descriptors, perform another stratified cross-validation grid search using the descriptors in selection vector plus current component, \item add scalar descriptor that produces best performance on the test split to the selection vector and remove it from the vector of candidate descriptors, \item repeat 4 and 5 until selection vector is sufficiently long or until overfitting is observed, for example by decreasing performance of the fitted model. \end{enumerate} More details on the algorithm and detailed learning curves during feature selection are given in Section S-IV in the Supplementary Information.
+Recursive feature selection with cross validation was used in all combinations of features and regression algorithms.
+The algorithm can be summarized as follows:

+\begin{enumerate} \item obtain a test-train split on the data-set, stratified on the phases. \item on the train split, perform stratified cross-validation grid search to fit a regressor on each of the candidate scalar descriptors, \item identify a scalar descriptor that results in the model with the best score on the test split, \item add it to a selection vector and remove it from the candidate vector, \item for each remaining scalar descriptors, perform another stratified cross-validation grid search using the descriptors in selection vector plus the current component, \item add the scalar descriptor that produces the best performance on the test split to the selection vector and remove it from the vector of candidate descriptors, \item repeat 4 and 5 until selection vector is sufficiently long or until overfitting is observed, for example by sustained decreasing performance of the fitted model. \end{enumerate}

+More details on the algorithm and detailed learning curves during feature selection are given in Section S-IV in the Supplementary Information.

 For each regressor/feature combination, at least ten lists of selected features were constructed with sample shuffling in-between.
 All collected selections of descriptors are used in ML pipelines as feature transformers.
 The pipelines are then used to build the voting regressor.
 This ensures reproducibility of the predictions and well determined uncertainties.